Federal Historic Tax Credits

 President Ronald Reagan, 1984.

 For more than three decades, the federal Historic Tax Credit (HTC) has successfully implemented a national policy of preserving our historic resources.
 It is the most significant investment the federal government makes toward the preservation of our historic buildings.
 Despite a proven track record of stimulating economic growth and preserving our architectural heritage, the historic tax credit faces an uncertain future.
-As pressure builds to reform the nation’s tax code, several influential tax reform proposals recommend a repeal of this essential credit.
+The latest tax reform outline from the U.S. House of Representatives does not preserve the HTC.

 While the preservation community respects the need for tax reform, it must not come at the expense of a proven program that generates more money for the Treasury than it costs, while also creating local jobs and promoting strong communities across the country and here in Maine.
 In Maine more than 72 historic buildings have been rehabilitated using HTC investment generating $77 million in taxes and $283 million in business and household income.
-Greater Portland Landmarks encourages you to ask members of Congress to take a stand for preservation and don't let tax reform efforts threaten the federal Historic Tax Credit.
+Greater Portland Landmarks encourages you to ask members of Congress to ensure the federal Historic Tax Credit is preserved in the reformed tax code.

 Rehabilitation projects costs on average are 60% labor and 40% materials compared to new construction, which is about 40% labor and 60% materials.
 In addition to requiring more local labor, rehabilitation projects tend to use a greater percentage of locally purchased materials.
 As a result about 75% of the economic benefits of these projects remain in the communities where projects are located, and for Maine that's over $219 million in labor costs and materials purchases.